Comparison·Jun 15, 2026·12 min read

 Who Floowed is built for

-Floowed was built for the credit officer who needs to make decisions on the applications they actually receive: handwritten payslips, photographed bank statements, scanned identity documents, partially completed forms with corrections in the margin.
-The buyer is the head of credit at a bank, fintech, NBFC, multifinance company, BNPL, rural bank, cooperative, microfinance lender, or any other lender on the published price list, anywhere in the world.
+Floowed was built for the credit and risk teams who need to make decisions on the applications they actually receive: handwritten payslips, photographed bank statements, scanned identity documents, partially completed forms with corrections in the margin.
+The credit officer is the day-to-day operator at the case level, with risk teams authoring policy alongside.
+The buyer is the head of credit at a bank, fintech, NBFC, multifinance company, BNPL, rural bank, cooperative, microfinance lender, or any other lender, anywhere in the world.

 Floowed is score-agnostic.
-Bring any score, from CredoLab, Zest, Trusting Social, FICO, Experian, CRIF, your internal model, or a combination.
-Floowed orchestrates them as inputs to the credit policy on the Decisioning Canvas.
+Bring any score, from CredoLab, Zest, Trusting Social, FICO, Experian, CRIF, your internal model, or a combination, and Floowed absorbs it unchanged.
+Floowed orchestrates them as inputs to the credit policy on the Decisioning Engine.
 We do not build proprietary scores and we do not compete with scoring vendors.

 Capability comparison